Sperm competition: Defensive adaptations

 Strategic mate-guarding occurs when the male only guards the female during her fertile periods.
 This strategy can be more effective because it may allow the male to engage in both extra-pair paternity and within-pair paternity.
 This is also because it is energetically efficient for the male to guard his mate at this time.
 There is a lot of energy that is expended when a male is guarding his mate.
 For instance, in polygynous mate-guarding systems, the energetic costs of males is defending their title as alpha male of their community.
 Fighting is very costly in regards to the amount of energy used to guard their mate.
 These bouts can happen more than once which takes a toll on the physical well-being of the male.
 Another cost of mate-guarding in this type of mating system is the potential increase of the spread of disease.
 If one male has an STD, he can pass that on to the females that he's copulating with, potentially resulting in a depletion of the harem.
 This would be an energetic cost towards both sexes for the reason that instead of using the energy for reproduction, they are redirecting it towards ridding themselves of this illness.
 Some females also benefit from polygyny because extra pair copulations in females increase the genetic diversity with the community of that species.
 This occurs because the male is not able to watch over all of the females and some will become promiscuous.

 Eventually, the male will not have proper nutrition, which makes the male unable to produce sperm.
 For instance, male amphipods will deplete their reserves of glycogen and triglycerides only to have it replenished after the male is done guarding that mate.
 Also, if the amount of energy intake does not equal the energy expended, then this could be potentially fatal to the male.
-Males may even have to travel long distances during the breeding season in order to find a female which absolutely drain their energy supply.
+Males may even have to travel long distances during the breeding season in order to find a female, which significantly drains their energy supply.
 Studies were conducted to compare the cost of foraging of fish that migrate and animals that are residential.
 The studies concluded that fish that were residential had fuller stomachs containing higher quality of prey compared to their migrant counterparts.
 With all of these energy costs that go along with guarding a mate, timing is crucial so that the male can use the minimal amount of energy.
 This is why it is more efficient for males to choose a mate during their fertile periods.
 Also, males will be more likely to guard their mate when there is a high density of males in the proximity.
 Sometimes, organisms put in all this time and planning into courting a mate in order to copulate and she may not even be interested.
 There is a risk of cuckoldry of some sort, since a rival male can successfully court the female that the male originally courting her could not do.